Skip to main content

 5.2.3 Patient handling

-Risk assessments and manual handling action plans are filed in the patient record, SystmOne and shared with the staff team.
+Risk assessments and manual handling action plans are filed in the patient record, SystmOne and shared with the colleague’s team.
 These should be reviewed at appropriate intervals or when circumstances change.

 5.2.3.1 Manual handling within the patient’s own home

-Householders cannot be required by health and safety law to adapt their home or use equipment provided to reduce risks to visiting care staff.
-However, with their co-operation, much can be done to eliminate or reduce the risks from manual handling, particularly by modifying the home environment to improve working postures of staff and carers.
+Householders cannot be required by health and safety law to adapt their home or use equipment provided to reduce risks to visiting carers.
+However, with their co-operation, much can be done to eliminate or reduce the risks from manual handling, particularly by modifying the home environment to improve working postures of colleagues and carers.
+Organisations, however, do have a duty to colleagues working in patients’ homes.

-Where a risk assessment has been completed by a partner organisation or other health or social care practitioner the content of the risk assessment and the recommendations will be recorded within the patient’s care record.
+Where a risk assessment has been completed by a partner organisation or other health or social care practitioner, the content of the risk assessment and the recommendations will be recorded within the patient’s care record and shared.
+In addition, if colleagues notice that this information is missing, the patient needs have changed, or carers are failing to follow the risk assessment and plan, this should be escalated to the originator.

 5.2.4 Rehabilitation handling of patients